 The challenge has been presented to our Call Center many times, What is the best way to hang art so that it doesn't become a hazard during an earthquake?
-Another way to think of this is, can modern hanging display system hardware benefit those living or working in earthquake areas?
+Another way to think of this is, can modern art hanging systems benefit those living or working in earthquake areas?

 That short answer is, yes.
 First, let's be honest with one another.
 If the magnitude of the quake is so large that walls start failing, and furniture is overturned, we cannot, and quite honestly no one else can, provide a solution.
 If you expect a solution that will survive that form of unplanned urban renewal - stop here.
 Most earthquakes are of a more moderate scale and in the range of less than 6.0 on the Richter scale.
 Also, for most people, an earthquake will not occur directly under your feet.
 For you, please read on.

 There are three different approaches to this challenge.
-The first is to attach art from suspended cables.
+The first is to attach art from suspended cables that are attached to a track on the wall or ceiling.
 Most hanging cable systems are configured with what we call "suspended cables", where a cable, which is suspended from above, terminates behind the wall object.
 This creates a large pendulum from the art piece.
 This configuration is arguably better than that same art piece merely hanging from a nail in the wall, and certainly better than when hung from one of those "large national brand" adhesive hangers.
 During a tremor, the art will swing along the wall or out from the wall and this motion will act to accommodate significant movement of the earth.
 Yes, the swinging could be severe and yes, the art could slap back against the wall.
 Any glass in the frame could break if the quake is severe enough.
 However, the art is not likely to fall from the wall.
 If the shaking is so severe as to cause this sort of damage, it is probable that conventional art hanging approaches will fail outright.
 You would be picking up what is left of your art from the floor.

 Suspended Cable for Seismic Region